philwhiles/frettler/README.md

 will print this out for you if your curious or want to refer to it.

 ### Primary Argument - Chord Reverse Lookup
-Frettler also has a `chord` command.
+Frettler also has a `lookup` command.
 In fact it has two...
 #### Print chord name found
 The simplest takes the form :

 ```
-./frettler chord As,D,F
+./frettler lookup As,D,F
 A#maj (A# maj) [A#,D,F]
 ```